Kinetically Constrained Quantum Dynamics in Superconducting Circuits

 The dynamical transition observed in Ref.~\cite{PhysRevX.10.021051} is not guaranteed to survive in the bosonic case.
 In fact, we provide strong numerical evidence that this is not the case for the most naive bosonic generalization of the spin-$1/2$ model.
-In order to restore localization at low temperature, we consider a modified model where density-density interactions - absent in the bare spin case - play a crucial role.
-More precisely, we show that the ground state remains localized as we increase the finite cutoff of the local Fock Space dimension only in the presence of repulsive interactions.
+In order to restore localization at low temperature, we consider a modified model in which density-density interactions - absent in the bare spin case - play a crucial role.
+More precisely, we show that the ground state remains localized as we increase the finite cutoff of the local Fock-space dimension only in the presence of repulsive interactions.
 We support our findings by combining numerical and analytical approaches.
 Within the localized phase, the ground state is well approximated by a product state for any value of interaction.
 It is therefore well approximated by a matrix product state, making large system size and local Fock space dimension numerically accessible (cf. Secs. \ref{section_bosonic_quantum_east_model} and \ref{section_localization}).

-The bosonic generalization of the spin-1/2 East model opens a number of directions including the construction of many-body versions of archetypal states relevant for quantum information applications such as coherent states, squeezed states and cat states~\cite{walls2007quantum}.
-These states possess the same properties of their single-mode counterparts, although they are supported on a few neighboring sites.
-We provide a formal description of these objects by proposing a simple adiabatic protocol which defines a set of {\it superbosonic} creation-annihilation operators (Sec.~\ref{section_state_preparation}).
-These operators fulfill the canonical bosonic commutation relations, and they are exponentially localized in the neighborhood of a given site on the lattice.
-This allows to construct an effective, non-interacting, theory at low temperature in terms of these operators where the Hamiltonian is reminiscent of the l-bit construction in MBL~\cite{chandran2015constructing,ros2015integrals,imbrie2017local,huse2014phenomenology}.
+The bosonic generalization of the spin-1/2 East model opens up a number of directions including the construction of many-body versions of archetypal states that are relevant for quantum information applications such as coherent states, squeezed states, and cat states~\cite{walls2007quantum}.
+These states possess the same properties as their single-mode counterparts, although they are supported on a few neighboring sites.
+We provide a formal description of these objects by proposing a simple adiabatic protocol that defines a set of {\it superbosonic} creation-annihilation operators (Sec.~\ref{section_state_preparation}).
+These operators fulfill the canonical bosonic commutation relations and they are exponentially localized in the neighborhood of a given site on the lattice.
+This allows us to construct an effective, non-interacting, theory at low temperature in terms of these operators, in which the Hamiltonian is reminiscent of the l-bit construction in many-body localization (MBL)~\cite{chandran2015constructing,ros2015integrals,imbrie2017local,huse2014phenomenology}.